The Best Ways to See Sloths in Costa Rica

 This place is a popular destination for families because you can see tons of wildlife, visit an impressive waterfall, and learn about Costa Rican culture all in a condensed area.

-Plan Your Trip to La Paz Waterfall Garden
+Book Your Tickets to La Paz Waterfall Garden

 Rescate Wildlife Rescue Center